Skip to main content

 Modifying the example to add a query parameter

-APIs in RAW can receive parameters.
+APIs can receive parameters.
 In SQL, query parameters are defined using a special syntax, which consists of a colon followed by the query parameter name.

 For instance, if you define an API such as: